History of Musical Film

 MGM: The Lion's Roar

 Inspired by Busby Berkeley's success at Warner Brothers, Thalberg decided to film a lavish sound version of The Merry Widow (1934).
 Sparing no expense, he hired Ernst Lubitsch to direct the already established screen team Maurice Chevalier and Jeanette MacDonald.
-The production amounted to a radical rethinking of Franz Lehar's beloved stage operetta, filled with the sexy visual wit that was Lubitsch's trademark, but all calibrated to appease the dreaded Production Code.
+Off screen the two stars disliked each other, but none of that showed on screen.
+With a heavily revised plot and several new characters, the production amounted to a radical rethinking of Franz Lehar's beloved stage operetta, filled with the sexy visual wit that was Lubitsch's cinematic trademark.
+Thalberg made sure it was carefully calibrated to appease the dreaded Production Code.
 New lyrics by no less than Lorenz Hart certainly helped, and the film opened to critical raves.

 More was going on at MGM -- enough to take the world all the way from the Canadian Rockies to somewhere over the rainbow . . .